Auralien/D3-api-ios/README.md

 # Diablo III iOS API

 This is an iOS wrapper above Diablo 3 Web API.
+It allows you to embed Diablo 3 player's career information into your iOS application.

 ## Overview